 The enabled protocols in the local license server are TLSv1.2 and TLSv1.3.
-The latter requires Java 11, or versions of Java 8 greater than 8u261 (this version may differ slightly for OpenJDK releases).
 The local license server will automatically enable TLSv1.3 if it's available.

 All known vulnerable ciphers are disabled in the default configuration.
 The enabled cipher list can be controlled through the configuration property tlsCipherSuites in the https-in section of local-configuration.yaml: